 Arrange your squash in a 9×13-inch baking dish, cut sides down.

 Your cooking time will vary depending on the size of the squash.
 I baked this squash for one hour.
-You’ll know yours is done when the squash pulls easily away from the skin,
+You’ll know yours is done when the flesh is tender and can be easily pierced with a fork.

 Scrape a fork back and forth across the squash to remove its flesh in spaghetti-like strands.